chippyash/Math-Type-Calculator/README.md

 Current development branch is feature/gmp_support.
 Want to help? - that's where it is.

-Build coverage only <100% due to inability of coverage engine to understand that closing brackets on a method are part of the method, even if they are never reached !

 ## What?

 Provides arithmetic calculation support for chippyash/strong-type numeric types, (PHP